Help for adult bedwetting

 - Neurological disorders

-Studies have concluded that, for women, stress incontinence is a factor in the development of NE.
-Keep in mind that stress incontinence is more common in women than in men.
-It may also be related to age, since muscles weaken as people grow older, making them more susceptible.
+It’s important to note that stress incontinence is more common in women than in men.
+Studies have concluded that, for those with a vagina, stress incontinence is a factor in the development of NE.
 Stress incontinence is unrelated to psychological stress and is, instead, usually a result of muscle weakness.
-In fact, stress incontinence occurs when the muscles and other tissues that support the bladder and regulate the release of urine, or pee, become weak.
+In fact, stress incontinence occurs when the muscles and other tissues that support the bladder and regulate the release of urine, or pee, become weak, often as a result of growing older.
 Some factors that can worsen stress incontinence include illnesses (such as your cough), obesity, smoking, or high-impact activities.

-Because NE may be affecting your quality of life, you might consider speaking with your health care provider further about getting checked out for any underlying concerns.
-If none can be found, you may want to ask them for a referral to a provider who specializes in gynecological or urological symptoms or seek out a second opinion from another health care provider.
+Because NE may be affecting your quality of life, you might consider speaking with a health care provider about what you’re experiencing so you can get checked out for any underlying concerns.
+If none can be found, consider reaching out to another provider or specialist for a second opinion.
+It’s possible that your condition may require a visit to a provider who specializes in the systems that may be causing your symptoms.
+In which case, your current provider may offer you a referral to a gynecologist or a urologist.
+You might also consider a urogynecologist which is a specialist that focuses in diagnosing and treating problems at the intersection of urology and gynecology.
 These providers may be able to do a more thorough evaluation to determine the cause and recommend next steps.

 In the meantime, your health care provider may recommend:

-- Pelvic floor exercises: Also called Kegel exercises, these work to strengthen and train the muscles in your pelvic floor that control urine flow.
+- Pelvic floor exercises: Also called Kegel exercises, which work to strengthen and train the muscles in your pelvic floor that control urine flow.

 - Prescription medications: One such medication, desmopressin, appears to help control the amount of urine a person produces.
 While this medicine is usually used to control symptoms of a certain type of diabetes, it’s been shown to be helpful for people who wet the bed as well.